 Germany

-You are solely responsible for deleting any personal data from the device before returning it.
+You are responsible for deleting any personal data stored on the old devices.

 Battery Recycling: A Step Toward a Sustainable Future